timescale/docs/timescaledb/how-to-guides/distributed-hypertables/about-distributed-hypertables.md

 For more information, see the section on [limitations of query push down][limitations-pushing-down].

+## Replicating distributed hypertables
+To replicate distributed hypertables at the chuck level configure the hypertables to write each chunk to multiple data nodes.
+This native replication ensures that a distributed hypertable is protected against data node failures and provides an alternative to fully replicating each data node using streaming replication to provide high availability.
+Only the data nodes are replicated using this method.
+The access node is not replicated.

+For more information about replication and high availability, see the [multi-node HA section][multi-node-ha].

 ## Performance of distributed hypertables
 A distributed hypertable horizontally scales your data storage, so you're not limited by the storage of any single machine.
 It also increases performance for